sderohan/design-patterns-golang/README.md

 # design-pattern-golang
-Implementation of design patterns in golang
+Implementation of designs patterns in golang